The Last Judgment (Bosch, Bruges)

-The Last Judgment is a triptych of disputed authorship, either by Hieronymus Bosch, his workshop, or a collaboration between artist and workshop.
+The Last Judgment is a triptych of disputed authorship, either by the Early Netherlandish master Hieronymus Bosch, his workshop, or a collaboration between artist and workshop.
 It was created after 1486.
+It is one of eight surviving triptychs by Bosch.

 The triptych currently resides at the Groeningemuseum in Bruges, Belgium.
 The outside of the shutters are painted in grisaille, while the inside shutters and center are oil on panel.

 History

 The work belonged to E. Gravet's collection, and then to that of Seligman, in Paris.
 In 1907 it was acquired by A. Bernaert, who donated it to the city of Bruges.
 In 1936 it was cleaned and was restored again in 1959.
 On that occasion, the grisaille painting of the external shutters was discovered, although damaged.
 The painting above the internal frames is lost.

 The attribution of the work is dubious, due to its mediocre quality.
 Dendrochronologic analysis dated it from not before 1486.

 The 2008 movie In Bruges features the work in a scene where the main characters visit the Groeningemuseum.